Coronavirus (COVID-19) Advice for Passengers

 Q. My travel plans have changed.
 Can I cancel or amend my car park booking?

-A: Yes, if you have booked directly with Belfast City Airport, you can cancel or amend your car park booking online, free of charge, up to four hours before you were due to travel.
+A: Yes, if you have booked Flex Parking directly with Belfast City Airport, you can cancel or amend your car park booking online, free of charge, up to the time you are due to travel.

 Simply visit 'manage my booking' to complete your cancellation or amendment.

-If you are already within the four hour window, you can contact the airport on email@example.com, providing your full name and booking reference, for further information and clarity on your options.
+If you have made a Non-Flex booking or want to cancel or ammend your Flex booking after the booked arrival date/time for any FLEX product, you can contact the airport on firstname.lastname@example.org, providing your full name and booking reference, for further information and clarity on your options.

 Q. Are shops and restaurants still open at the airport?